-The obvious choice for building a ‘laser sword’ would be to use a laser, particularly as manufacturers have been striving towards more efficient and compact machines in recent years.
+The obvious choice for building a laser sword would be to use a laser, particularly as manufacturers have been striving towards more efficient and compact machines in recent years.

 One clear issue with using lasers is that, because photons are considered to be massless and incapable of interacting with each other, the beams would not clash against one another like in the Star Wars battle scenes.
-‘Light doesn’t like to interact with itself, so two beams of light would actually pass through each other – which wouldn’t be very useful in a fight,’ explained physics researcher Martin Ringbauer University of Queensland, Australia, in a recent announcement.
+‘Light doesn’t like to interact with itself, so two beams of light would actually pass through each other – which wouldn’t be very useful in a fight,’ explained physics researcher Martin Ringbauer at the University of Queensland, Australia, in a recent announcement.

 However, there has been research suggesting that photons can in fact interact, and even be joined, with one another.
-In September, scientists from the National Institute of Standards in Technology (NIST) in the United States took a step towards building objects out of photons.
+In September, scientists from the National Institute of Standards and Technology (NIST) in the United States took a step towards building objects out of photons.

 Their work builds on research from 2013, which saw Harvard and MIT scientists create photonic molecules that the team said could behave like lightsabers, with the photons pushing and deflecting each other but staying linked.